IRS LT38 Notice: Prepare for Collection Actions

 Why Did You Receive an LT38 Notice?

-Receiving an LT38 notice indicates that IRS collection notices, previously suspended due to the pandemic, are resuming.
+Receiving an LT38 notice indicates that IRS collection notices are resuming.
 The notice signals the IRS’s renewed focus on collecting back taxes, meaning they believe you owe taxes, penalties, or interest for specific tax periods.

-Unfiled tax returns can also trigger an LT38 notice, as the IRS may send notices to compel filing, potentially leading to substitute assessments.
+Missing tax returns can also trigger an LT38 notice, as the IRS may send notices to compel filing and potentially lead to substitute assessments; you must be in filing compliance before requesting tax relief options.
 Paying the outstanding balance promptly stops additional interest and penalties from accruing.

 Ignoring the notice can lead to more severe IRS collection actions, further penalties, and increased interest.
 Responding and paying in full as soon as possible is essential.